RaysceneNS/rayscenens.github.io/_posts/2018-06-02-seed-data-in-entity-framework-core.md

 ---
 layout: post
 title: How-to seed data in an Entity Framework Core 2.0 project
+excerpt: "The data seeding mechanism in Entity Framework Core has changed from the implementation in EF6.
+This is a quick-start method to implement data seeding in your projects."
 tags: [Entity Framework, .Net Core]
 ---